Centre for Talented Youth Ireland: Secondary school programmes

 The CAT (for children in the 85th to 95th percentile) version of the programme ends after two weeks and so has a slightly different course matter.

-Weekdays in the summer programme are highly structured, with lectures from 9am to 3pm, with a lunch break.
-Activities take place from 3.15pm to 5pm, supervised by the residential assistants (RAs), while from 5pm and 6:30pm students have dinner and are required to attend a meeting with their RA group.
+Weekdays in the summer programme are highly structured, with classes from 9am to 3pm, with a lunch break.
+Activities take place from 3pm to 5pm, supervised by the residential assistants (RAs), while from 5pm and 6pm students have dinner.
+After dinner students are required to attend a meeting with their RA group until 6:30pm.
 6:30pm to 8:30pm is taken up by the study period, which is supervised by the teaching assistant, and social time takes place between 8:30pm and 10pm, with lights-out at 10.30pm.

 On weekends, social activities such as discos, shopping trips, visits to the cinema, excursions to various interesting sights in Ireland and talent shows are organised.

 Early University Entrance

 EUE is a programme for Transition Year students in secondary school.
 Like the summer programme, it runs on a DCU campus, with students covering two modules (equivalent to what a first year college student in DCU would study) over a semester, one day a week each week, each day having at least 2 different subjects.
-In 2018, subjects included Law & Politics, Business, Engineering, and Psychology.
+For Semester 1 2026/27, courses offered include Biology, Business, Computer Science, Engineering, International Relations, Law, Philosophy, Physics, Psychology and Sports Science.
 EUE is open to CAT- and CTY-qualifying students.